-Members of the Audit and Risk Management Committee shall be appointed by the Board and shall comprise all non-executive directors (with an overall minimum of three directors), a majority of independent directors and at least one director who is a chartered accountant or has another recognised form of financial expertise.
+Members of the Audit and Risk Management Committee shall be appointed by the Board and shall comprise all non-executive directors (with an overall minimum of three directors), a majority of independent directors and at least one director who is independent and who has an adequate accounting or financial background.

 The Board shall appoint a Chair from among the members of the Audit and Risk Management Committee, and should not have a long-standing association with the audit firm retained as a current, or retired, audit partner or senior manager at the firm.
+The Chair must be an independent director, and must not be Chair of the Board.